iNotes and Dedications

 102 "Future Jock"

-Phil uses the Penny Missile to become an impressive gymnast all for Keely.
+All for Keely, Phil uses a Penny Missile to become an impressive gymnast.

 Penny Missile used by Pim to launch the family garbage can up, up, and away (and be disciplined for it with kitchen clean up duty) (and get revenge on Phil for her punishment).